 - 2. Roll the wheel to choose 1 ARP SELECT and then push the wheel or the left button. - 3.
 Roll the wheel to choose automatic acquisition condition desired, referring to the table above for details, and then push the wheel or the left button. - 4.
-Push the right button to close the menu. - Note 1: The ARP ACQ MODE box shows AUTO or AUTO MAN depending on the automatic acquisition condition selected. - Note 2: When the menu-set number of automatically acquired targets is reached, the message "TARGET-FULL(AUTO)" is displayed at the right-hand side of screen.
+Push the right button to close the menu. - Note 1: The ARP ACQ MODE box shows AUTO when the automatic acquisition condition is selected. - Note 2: When the menu-set number of automatically acquired targets is reached, the message "TARGET-FULL (AUTO)" is displayed at the right-hand side of screen.